 Teegan graduated with a bachelor’s degree in production from the National Institute of Dramatic Art.
 She was a Rory Dempster Lighting Design Fellow and the recipient of an ArtStart grant from the Australia Council for the Arts.

-In her spare time, Teegan serves as a trustee and the treasurer of the Awesome Foundation’s Oakland Chapter and works with Majorelle Arts in the fabrication of large scale public art.
+In her spare time, Teegan serves as a trustee and the treasurer of the Awesome Foundation’s Oakland Chapter.